reactjs/react.dev/content/tutorial/tutorial.md

 ### Declaring a Winner

-Since we can show which player's turn is next, we should also determine which player wins the game.
+Now that we show which player's turn is next, we should also show when the game is won and there are no more turns to make.
 We can determine a winner by adding this helper function to the end of the file:

 ```javascript
 function calculateWinner(squares) {